 Over the past 20 years the Library has purchased monographs relating to Africana Studies at a high level to support consistently high interest and growing curricular needs.
-Nonetheless, BorrowDirect access to circulating collections held by Ivy+ Plus Libraries serves the essential purposes of filling gaps in our collections and providing second copies when Penn's are invaluable.
-The Library has also purchased a robust collection of electronic primary and secondary source resources to support research about the African diaspora during all time periods and in all locations.
-Collecting of Videos in either DVD or streaming format also has been and remains robust.
+Aside from scholarly books, novels, genre fiction, poetry and play scripts are all well represented.
+Nonetheless, BorrowDirect access to the collections of Ivy Plus Libraries serves the essential purposes of filling gaps in our collections and providing second copies when Penn's are unavailable.
+Aside from books, the Library has a robust collection of electronic primary and secondary source resources to support research about the African diaspora during all time periods and in all locations.
+The video collection in DVD and streaming formats is another strength.

 The principal repository of material in the Philadelphia area concerning African Americans is the Charles L. Blockson Afro-American collection, a component of the Temple University libraries.
 This collection of over 30,000 items contains "materials on the global black experience in all formats: books, manuscripts, sheet music, pamphlets, journals, newspapers, broadsides, posters, photographs, and rare ephemera.
 In addition, the collection houses selected artifacts."
 The Library Company of Philadelphia has extensive holdings in African Americana materials from the 19th century and earlier.
-Material relating to Africana Studies is available in special collections throughout the Delaware Valley.
-Many of those collections are listed here.
+Material relating to Africana Studies is available in special collections throughout the Delaware Valley, listed here.

 As an interdisciplinary subject, students doing research in Africana Studies will likely want investigate resources related to a wide range of areas of study.